maui-maui/goldmine/README.md

 Simply run `python3 -m pip install -U -r requirements.txt` to install all the basic dependencies of this bot.
 For many more advanced features and speed improvements, use `python3 -m pip install -U -r full_requirements.txt` (this doesn't work on Windows!).
 For as much as you can get on Windows, use `python3 -m pip install -U -r win_requirements.txt`.

-Now, you'll want to replace the owner with your DiscordTag.
-To do this, open `properties.py` in a text editor and edit `bot_owner = '160567046642335746'` to match your Discord user ID.
-Example: 012345678901234567 - make sure you don't leave out any numbers, though.
-There should be around 18 of them.
+**Note: If you're on Windows, replace `python3` with `python` in all the commands!**

-The bot will guide you through the setup, including login (token or email+password), bot owner (soon), and all that good stuff.
+The bot will guide you through the setup, such as login.

-####Simply run `python3 goldmine.py` to complete the rest of the setup!
+####Simply run `python3 goldmine.py` to complete the setup!
 This works for both bot mode and selfbot mode.